Jaaspaar/ads-data-browser/README.md

 Application exposes generic endpoint to query ads data.

 ### Exemplary instance
-An exemplary instance is hosted at https://ads-data-browser.ew.r.appspot.com
+An exemplary instance is hosted at Google Cloud.

 ### Swagger UI
 Swagger UI can be accessed at https://ads-data-browser.ew.r.appspot.com/swagger-ui/#/ads-data-controller/getMetricUsingGET